Lasting Power of Attorney

 What is capacity?

 Capacity is a legal term.
-The law has to have a test to decide whether or not you can make your own decisions or not and that if you do, that you understand the consequences and impact of those decisions at the time you are making them.
+The law has to have a test to decide whether you can make your own decisions or not and that if you do, that you understand the consequences and impact of those decisions at the time you are making them.

 You can lack capacity sometimes or all the time and illness, accidents or conditions from birth can result in a lack of capacity.